spectrality-github/esphome-p1mini/README.md

 * Now (Sep 2022) also supports the binary format used by some meters.

 ## ESPHome version
+> [!WARNING]
-Custom components, such as this one, are deprecated by ESPHome according to [this page](https://esphome.io/components/sensor/custom) and are expected to stop working in future releases of ESPHome.
+> Custom components, such as this one, are deprecated by ESPHome according to [this page](https://esphome.io/components/sensor/custom) and are expected to stop working in future releases of ESPHome.
 The current version is tested with ESPHome version `2023.9.0`.

 If anyone has experience converting a custom component into an [External component](https://esphome.io/components/external_components), feel free to contribute!